-Welcome to our award-winning food allergy website.
-The Bay Area Allergy Advisory Board was founded in 2007.
-Our mission is to promote education, awareness, and provide no-cost medical care & medication to families with severely allergic children nationwide.
+Our award-winning Allergy Advisory Board - dubbed BAAAB - was founded in 2007.
+With strong connections and history with FAAN & FARE we are proudly in our 10th year of adhering to our mission: to promote education, awareness, and provide no-cost medical care & medication to families with severely allergic children.
 Eight foods, or “The Big 8”, account for 90 percent of all food-allergic reactions in the U.S.: milk, eggs, peanuts, tree nuts (e.g., walnuts, almonds, cashews, pistachios, pecans), wheat, soy, fish, and shellfish.
 The fact is: food allergy is a growing public health concern in the United States.
 More than 12 million Americans have food allergies.
 That’s one in 25, or 4 percent of the population.
 The root cause of food allergy remains largely mysterious; though reasons for this are poorly understood, the prevalence of food allergy appears to be on the rise.
 Yet, food is everywhere: and our relationship to food needs to be healthy if we are to stay healthy.

-Mireille Schwartz is featured in the Discovery Channel documentary "An Emerging Epidemic: Food Allergies in America".
+BAAAB Founder Mireille Schwartz is featured with her family in the Discovery Channel documentary "An Emerging Epidemic: Food Allergies in America".
 Narrated by Steve Carell, it explores the science of food allergy and what it's like to live with this disease.
-Schwartz contributes to CNN Health, ABC7 News, KQED Radio & NPR, Huffington Post, Forbes Magazine, and Allergic Living Magazine.
+Schwartz also contributes to CNN Health, ABC7 News, KQED Radio & NPR, Huffington Post, Forbes Magazine, and Allergic Living Magazine.
 She has also served on the Board of Directors for FAAN (The Food Allergy & Anaphylaxis Network).
-Severely fish allergic since birth, Mireille is the author of The Family Food Allergy Book and the author of an upcoming "Parent's Guide" to coping with the unique emotional & psychological toll of food allergies.
+BAAAB Board members range from medical doctors to nurses, from school administrators to a Michelin star chef.

 MANAGING FOOD ALLERGIES

 The incidence of food allergy is highest in young children, 1 in 17 among those under age 3.
-About 3 million children in the U.S. have food allergies.
-Yet our local schools, restaurants, grocery stores, and other public places still need to collaborate with food allergic individuals to develop an action plan we can all LIVE with!
+Currently, more than 3 million children in the U.S. have food allergies.

 Always carry your up-to-date rescue medication & auto-injector at all times.
 To address the growing problem of food allergies: there is a need for improved diagnostics and therapies, as well as up-to-date training for medical professionals.
 Beyond the Allergist's walls, broad community awareness and policy change at the state and national level are also necessary.